Teal Leadership - People Development Magazine

 A good advice process requires responsible people.

-The advice process can arguably make or break a ‘teal’ organization.
+The advice process can arguably make or break a ‘teal’ organisation.
 In principle, the process requires the decision maker to consult everyone who will be meaningfully impacted by a decision and anyone who might have expertise in the matter.
 This advice serves as input into the decision-making process.
 The decision maker who initiated the process has the final say.

 Rotating responsibilities

 Inspired by this jazz band metaphor, software development follows this principle of rotating responsibilities in ensemble-style programming.
-An ensemble typically has three roles – the driver, navigator, and team.
-Every 5 – 7 minutes the role is rotated so that everyone gets a chance, regardless of their level of expertise.
+An ensemble typically has three roles: the driver, navigator, and team.
+Every 5 to 7 minutes, the role is rotated so that everyone gets a chance, regardless of their level of expertise.
 A more diverse team in terms of skills often produces the best outcomes and learning.

 Consent

 Consent is not about convincing people that one’s idea is better.
-Rather, it is inclusive, taking everyone’s ideas and building on them incrementally.
+Instead, it is inclusive, taking everyone’s ideas and building on them incrementally.
 The outcomes are driven by the vision while upholding the values.
 In other words, it is first and foremost about alignment, understanding that an aligned team is a more productive team.

 Where an ‘orange’ leader has veto power to overrule a decision, a ‘teal’ leader aims for consent.
 With everyone equally important, although valued for different skills and capabilities, a teal leader’s primary tool for power is their ability to reach consent before acting.
 A teal leader never bulldozes, unless perhaps in the event of a natural disaster or other crisis requiring immediate action without time for consent.